 Frequently Asked Questions

-Q: How does my social impact company become a seller?
+Q: How does my social enterprise become certified?

 Q: How does my company become a social impact buyer?

 A: Just use the link at the bottom of the Buyers Page to get in touch with Buy Social USA.

 Q: Will it cost us more to buy from social impact companies?

 A: This is a common fear amongst procurement managers but research shows that companies involved in social impact procurement find the goods and services they buy to be of equal or higher quality with little or no increase in price point.
 Social impact procurement is an emerging market in the US and as such there is not a lot of US based research, but Society Profits is part of a global network of similar companies that have been working in this space for many years.
 We can put you in touch with similar companies all over the globe so that you can ask real questions and get first hand answers, from companies that have done this already.

 Q: How is Social Impact Business different from Small Local Business?

 A: A bit like ripples on a pond, buying goods and services from a social impact business not only supports the local economy, it also directs all of its focus and profits towards solving social and environmental issues – 59% of social enterprises actively employ people disadvantaged from the labor market, 31% are based in the 20% most deprived areas in the country, 84% employ local people, 12% of social enterprise leaders are African American or from ethnic minorities, 40% are women.
 Social enterprises are also outstripping Small & Medium Enterprises (SME’s) for growth of sales (52% to 40%).
 A study in Maine showed that $100 spent in a local store rather than a national box store, created $300 of local spend.
 Another study in Canada showed that spending $100 in a social enterprise created $450 of local regeneration, local spending, social and environmental impact.